nuwandev/nuwandev/README.md

 ### 👨‍💻 About Me

-I'm a **16-year-old self-taught developer** from Sri Lanka, passionate about building scalable and clean web applications.
-I’ve been coding since 2021 and I’m currently focused on mastering modern full-stack technologies by building real-world apps from scratch.
+I'm a **16-year-old self-taught developer** from Sri Lanka, deeply passionate about web technologies.
+I started coding 3+ years ago, and currently focused on mastering full-stack development through hands-on learning.
+My approach emphasizes :

-I believe in **deep learning**, clean architecture, and writing code that’s maintainable and purposeful.
+- 🧠 **Deep understanding** over surface-level knowledge
+- ✨ **Clean, maintainable code** as a priority
+- 🚀 **Progressive skill-building** through project-based learning

+> _"Good code is its own best documentation."_ - Steve McConnell

 ### 🎯 What I Can Do for You